w3f/Grants-Program/applications/Cyborg.md

 As part of our transition, we are migrating from WebSockets to utilizing Libp2p as the core connection protocol.
 Furthermore, Subxt will serve as the standard communication protocol facilitating interaction between the Substrate chain and the off-chain domain.
 This strategic shift aligns with our commitment to adopting decentralized principles and enhancing the robustness of our system architecture.

-We have created a UX demo for a potential user and the development for this grant will look very similar this [Cyborg Network UX demo](https://drive.google.com/file/d/1zrN4TRMDd5ON2xH9F00upcyK-3ofwV4r/view?usp=drivesdk)
+We have created a UX demo for a potential user and the development for this grant will look very similar to this [Cyborg Network UX demo](https://drive.google.com/file/d/1zrN4TRMDd5ON2xH9F00upcyK-3ofwV4r/view?usp=drivesdk)

 ## Development Roadmap :nut_and_bolt:

 We will be developing a PoC as a part for this grant.

-The goal is to achieve a functional system that is capable of scheduling and verifying a batch process ( Shell Script or Docker container) that was executed in an off - chain entity.
+The goal is to achieve a functional system that is capable of scheduling and verifying a batch process (Shell Script or Docker container) that was executed in an off - chain entity.

 ### Overview